Video on demand: Push video on demand

 Push video on demand is so-named because the provider "pushes" the content out to the viewer's set-top box without the viewer having requested the content.
 This technique is used by several broadcasters on systems that lack the connectivity and bandwidth to provide true "streaming" video on demand.
 Push VOD is also used by broadcasters that want to optimize their video streaming infrastructures by pre-loading the most popular contents to the consumers' set-top device.
 If the consumer requests one of these films, it is already loaded on her or his DVR.

 A push VOD system uses a personal video recorder (PVR) to store a selection of content, often transmitted in spare capacity overnight or all day long at low bandwidth.
 Users can watch the downloaded content at the time they desire, immediately and without any buffering issues.
 Push VOD depends on the viewer recording content so choices can be limited.

 Advertising video on demand

 Advertising video on demand (AVOD) uses an advertising-based revenue model.
 This allows companies that advertise on broadcast and cable channels to reach people who watch shows using VOD.
 This model also allows people to watch content without paying subscription fees.
 Hulu was a major AVOD company before ending its free service in August 2016, transferring it to Yahoo!
 View using the existing Hulu infrastructure.
 Crackle has introduced a series of advertisements for the same company that ties into the content that is being watched.

 Ad-Supported Video on Demand (ASVOD) refers to video services that provide free content supported by advertisements.
-Popular services include Pluto TV, Xumo, the Roku Channel, Popcornflix, Crackle, Tubi, Movies Anywhere, Vudu, Dailymotion, and YouTube.
+Popular services include Pluto TV, Xumo, the Roku Channel, Samsung TV Plus, Amazon Freevee, Popcornflix, Crackle, Tubi, Movies Anywhere, Vudu, Dailymotion, and YouTube.
 Walmart is adding ASVOD original programming to Vudu, and YouTube Originals will be ASVOD by 2020.